heatknight3/Spring17-SeniorDesign/README.md

 		- Here you can find: Dates, Purpose of the Meeting, Attendees, Resolutions, Actions Required (by individuals or group), and Additional Notes on the meeting.
 		- Please make sure when you update it to update the "Last Updated Cell"

+Other Documents:

+	Divide and Conquer Results:
+		- Results from surveys and average scores, shows process for picking top 5